mehakarya/enigma-machine/README.md

 * https://www.101computing.net/enigma/enigma-M3.html

 ## What's Next
-As mentioned earlier, users cannot configure the rotors, the ring settings or the plugboard.
+As mentioned earlier, users cannot configure the rotors, the reflector, the ring settings or the plugboard.
 This will be coming soon!<br>
 I want to continue working on this project to add these features and eventually create a front-end user interface for the program.